okteto/remote-kubernetes/README.md

 ## Stay in Touch

-Join [the conversation in Slack](https://kubernetes.slack.com/messages/CM1QMQGS0/)!
-If you don't already have a Kubernetes slack account, [sign up here](http://slack.k8s.io/).
+Join [the conversation in our online community](https://community.okteto.com).
 You can also reach out to [@OktetoHQ](https://twitter.com/oktetohq) on Twitter.

 ## License